ENG-stiens/ENG-stiens-soen341projectF2023/README.md

 Technology: To accomplish a fully functioning real-estate website, many languages and frameworks can be used.
 Here's a brief over view of the possibilities.

+In sprint 2, we implemented new technology such as React, express and Node.

 **Front-end:**
 - HTML
   - pros: Universality (accessible on all browsers), familiarity